100% Free Consultation (888) 493-1629

 • Cost of living during recovery

 In comparison, claims under general workers’ compensation usually only cover basic medical care and a portion of an employee's lost earnings.
-This is not enough to help an injured seaman rebuild.
+This is not enough to help an injured seaman rebuild after a serious maritime accident.

 What Are My Rights Under the Jones Act?